 When Bella’s sister Zola started daycare three years later it was so much easier.
 For all of us!
 She was almost two years old.
 I knew what to expect, she wanted to go where her sis did, and the baby’s separation anxiety wasn’t present the second time around.
 She adjusted quickly, made friends, and relaxed sooner.

 I was probably different too.
 She couldn’t sense my fear and anxiety cause it wasn’t present.
-I knew she was left in good hands and it will bring her as many benefits as it did to her big sis.
+I knew she was left in good hands and it would bring her as many benefits as it did to her big sis.

 I thank her caregivers for always giving her comfort, a shoulder to cry on, and so much love!